Uzay-G/portfolio/_posts/2020-04-26-wpictf-houseplant-writeup.md

 ## [Catography](http://challs.houseplant.riceteacatpanda.wtf:30003)

 Now this one was devilish.
-Figuring it out was not easy but implementing the solution took me quite some time.
+Figuring it out was not too difficult but implementing the solution took me quite some time.

 ![](/assets/images/catography.png)